-The expressivity of neural networks have been well-studied in the literature, in particular in the universal approximation theorems for one hidden layer networks (Cybenko, 1989; Hornik et al., 1989).
-Recently, many results have be shown why deep networks are superior to shallow networks in terms of expressiveness (Delalleau & Bengio, 2011; Telgarsky, 2016; 2015; Eldan & Shamir, 2016; Safran & Shamir, 2017; Yarotsky, 2016; Poggio et al., 2016; Liang & Srikant, 2017; Mhaskar & Poggio, 2016; Montufar et al., 2014; Pascanu et al., 2014; Raghu et al., 2017).
-While most of these results are derived for fully connected networks, it seems that Cohen & Shashua (2016) are the first ones who study expressivity of CNNs.
+The expressivity of neural networks has been well-studied, in particular in the universal approximation theorems for one hidden layer networks (Cybenko, 1989; Hornik et al., 1989).
+Recently, many results have shown why deep networks are superior to shallow networks in terms of expressiveness (Delalleau & Bengio, 2011; Telgarsky, 2016; 2015; Eldan & Shamir, 2016; Safran & Shamir, 2017; Yarotsky, 2016; Poggio et al., 2016; Liang & Srikant, 2017; Mhaskar & Poggio, 2016; Montufar et al., 2014; Pascanu et al., 2014; Raghu et al., 2017) While most of these results are derived for fully connected networks, it seems that (Cohen & Shashua, 2016) are the first ones who study expressivity of CNNs.
 In particular, they show that CNNs with max-pooling and ReLU units are universal in the sense that they can approximate any given function if the size of the networks is unlimited.
 However, the number of convolutional filters in this result has to grow exponentially with the number of patches and they do not allow shared weights in their result, which is a standard feature of CNNs.
-Our Corollary 3.6 shows universal finite sample expressivity, instead of universal function approximation, even for L = 2 and k = 1, that is a single convolutional layer network can perfectly fit the training data as long as the number of hidden units is not smaller than the number of samples.
-To the best of our knowledge, this is the first result on universal finite sample expressivity for a large class of practical CNNs.
+Corollary 3.6 shows universal finite sample expressivity, instead of universal function approximation, even for L=2 and k=1, that is a single convolutional layer network can perfectly fit the training data as long as the number of hidden units is larger than the number of training samples.